ELFADLFINTECH/Customer-Churning-Analysis/README.md

-# github-example
+# Customer-Churning
-This repository is just to demonstrate how to create a Github repository and how to properly set it up These projects is only for learning purpose in which I have been guided by multiple sources to deliver the last output.
-So, it is not a pure knowledge of mine.
+This repository is to demonstrate how to apply machine learning techniques on customer churning and answers the question of what is the best ML technique to predicts churned customers